Dwarf pufferfish: Distribution and habitat

-During a 2007 field survey, dwarf pufferfish were found in abundance in heavily vegetated, shallow waters, sheltering under floating duckweed.
-Piscivorous waterfowl were also observed foraging in the waters "in good number".
-The birds were noted to be of "ubiquitous association" with the waters dwarf pufferfish inhabit, and that dwarf pufferfish also inhabit the Thattekad Bird Sanctuary.
-The researchers inferred the birds likely predate the dwarf pufferfish, but did not identify the particular bird species.

 Conservation status

 Several researchers have considered the species endangered, though with no rationale provided.
 The dwarf pufferfish is officially classified as vulnerable on the IUCN Red List due to declining populations because of damming, indiscriminate deforestation for agriculture, pollution from wastewater, and, primarily, overfishing for the aquarium trade.
 In 2010, some researchers estimated that the population would decline by 30–40% from 2005 to 2015, while others estimated it had already declined by the same amount between 2005 and 2010.

 Diet and behaviour

 Dwarf pufferfish are euryphagous carnivores in that they consume a wide variety of animals.
-The results of studies indicated dwarf pufferfish favour insect larvae but will rely on crustaceans and annelids as alternate feed when the availability of preferable prey decreases.
-Their diet in the wild mainly consists of small animals such as Cladocera, rotifers, copepods, and Ostracods, and insects such as the larvae of Odonata, Ephemeroptera, Hemiptera, and Diptera, with some amounts of plant matter, largely diatoms and green algae.
-Sand and detritus, presumably ingested by mistake when feeding on small, bottom-dwelling animals, have also been found in the gut of dwarf pufferfish.
+Dwarf pufferfish favour insect larvae but will rely on crustaceans and annelids as alternate feed when the availability of preferable prey decreases.
+Their diet in the wild mainly consists of small animals such as water fleas, rotifers, copepods, and seed shrimp, and aquatic larvae such as those of Odonata, Hemiptera, mayflies, and flies, with some amounts of plant matter, largely diatoms and green algae.
+Sand and detritus, presumably ingested by mistake when feeding on small, bottom-dwelling animals, have also been found in their gut.

-In captivity, dwarf pufferfish benefit from a varied diet and will eat small snails such as ramshorn snails, bladder snails, and Malaysian trumpet snails, as well as foods like bloodworms and brine shrimp, which can be fed live or frozen.
-Other members of the genus feed on zooplankton and various benthic crustaceans and molluscs.
-Food items of specimens maintained in aquaria appear to be similar.
+In captivity, dwarf pufferfish benefit from a varied diet and will eat small freshwater snails, shrimps, as well as foods like frozen mussel meat or other frozen shellfish.
+They will also readily eat live foods such as red and white mosquito larvae and other small animals they would predate in the wild.
 Dwarf pufferfish are commonly associated with plants in the genus Cabomba, and the presence of these plants has been shown to reduce mortality among captive specimens.

-Dwarf pufferfish are a slow-swimming, demersal, or bottom-dwelling, species.
+Dwarf pufferfish are a slow-swimming, demersal (bottom-dwelling) species.
 Unlike many pufferfish species, which are primarily solitary and potentially aggressive or territorial between conspecifics (members of the same species), dwarf pufferfish are found in large shoals, occasionally consisting of hundreds of individuals.
-They are found mainly during the summer months (January to May) and rarely during the rainy season.
-Shoaling fish are known to experience stress or weight loss when kept in solitude or in groups too small.
+They are found mainly during the summer months of January to May and rarely during the rainy season.
+Shoaling fish experience stress or weight loss when kept in solitude or in groups too small.